nonical/hnefatafl/README.md

 ### Defenders & the King

-This team wins if the king “escapes” to one of the corner (haven) tiles.
+This team wins if the king “escapes” to one of the haven tiles.

 ### Movement